 - To teach new vocabulary

-- To make sure they understand the content
+- To make sure students understand the content

-- To make connections to their own lives
+- To help students make connections to their own lives

-While reading, I stop frequently to clarify what’s happening in the story and ask questions like:
+While reading, I stop frequently to clarify what is happening in the story and ask questions like:

 - What will happen next?